ryanlimdx/FluidTrades/README.md

 Alternatively, you can install the dependencies separately by doing cd client/server and doing npm install

 Step 3.
 Setup .env

-To run the server you need to provide the .env variables
+To run the server you need to provide the .env variables:

-Create a new .env file in the server folder
+1. Create a new .env file in the server folder

-Open the [.env.example] file in the server/config folder Copy the contents and paste it into the .env file with valid keys
+2. Open the [.env.example] file in the server/config folder

+3. Copy the contents and paste it into the .env file with valid keys

 Step 4.
 Run the application

 With everything properly set up, you should be good to go!
 From the root directory, do npm start to run both front/backend at once

 Alternatively, you can run them separately by doing cd client/server and doing npm start